-Since the debacle in Charlottesville Virginia a few weeks ago, it’s been kosher for Christians to jump on the bandwagon to remove Confederate monuments.
-Holding their noses at the strange bed-fellows that they’ve made with groups like Antifa, several well-meaning believers have piled onto the scrum.
-Many of them have become amateur historians and apologists and have made arguments to support their new causa diei.
+Since the protests to keep Confederate monuments in Charlottesville Virginia, it’s been kosher for some Christians to jump on the bandwagon to remove Confederate monuments.
+Now they’re holding their noses at the strange bed-fellows that they’ve made with groups like Antifa.
+Several well-meaning believers have piled onto the scrum and have become amateur historians and apologists.
+They have engaged in arguments to support their new cause.
 I’m going to guess that many of them haven’t considered Exodus 20:16 and how careful they ought to be when accusing people of heinous moral crimes.
-That passage ought to make them ask themselves, are they bearing false witness against the dead?
+That passage ought to make them ask themselves, are they bearing false witness against Confederate dead?

 Bearing false witness is serious.
-The Scriptures are permeated with regulations about it.
+Prohibitions regarding bearing false witness permeate Scripture.
 But, at the heart of this biblical law is the idea the we are not to falsely judge people.
 Why?
 Because, bearing false witness is a manifestation of not loving our neighbor.
 If we falsely accuse a person we have treated them unjustly.
 We have ignored their God-given rights to just treatment through witnesses, evidence, and facing one’s accusers.
 These are benefits of being God reflectors or imago Dei.

-If you, in your zeal for proving that your prejudice about the Confederacy are correct, engage in accusations of those people without doing the work of ensuring their righteous treatment, you aren’t simply doing injustice toward them.
+If you engage in accusations of those Confederates without doing the work of ensuring their righteous treatment, you aren’t simply doing injustice toward them.
 You are not practicing true religion.
 People deserve fair treatment because they are God’s created reflection of himself.

 The same is true for our justice system.
-There are important protections legislated and constituted to protect the innocent.
-Even though there are times that the guilty slip through the cracks, the innocent has an umbrella of protection from false accusers and prosecutors.
+Our system’s primary purpose is to protect the innocent.
+Even though there are times that the guilty slip through the cracks, the innocent have an umbrella of protection from false accusers and prosecutors.
 This ought to be our primary concern, even when it seems that justice has failed to punish wrong doers.
-We ought to always rejoice when the innocent has been spared.
+When the innocent have been spared we ought to rejoice.

 Culture of judges

 That’s not a popular concept today.
-Our “now” culture wants satisfaction often when injustice occurs.
+Our “now” culture wants immediate satisfaction when injustice occurs.
 Time is the friend of the innocent but not something most people want to sacrifice.
-I ruminate that interest many people have in justice is only an effort at convenience and self-satisfaction.
+I ruminate that the interest many people have in justice is only an effort at convenience and self-satisfaction.
 I am certain that those attitudes exist when it comes to complicated historical examples of injustice.
-Most people are too busy to consider an issue like the War Between the States deeply enough to avoid an attitude of bearing false witness against the dead of 150 years ago.
+Most people are too busy to consider the complexity of historical events like the War Between the States deeply enough to avoid an attitude of bearing false witness against the dead of 150 years ago.